kavipriya2004/Blind-Assistant/README.md

-Certainly!
-Here’s a sample `README.md` file for your GitHub repository:

----

 # Blind Assistant

 A desktop application that combines text-to-speech (TTS), speech-to-text (STT), and PDF reading functionalities.
 The application uses a graphical user interface (GUI) built with Tkinter and integrates with text-to-speech and speech recognition libraries to assist visually impaired users.